 - 7.A.
 Gathering new interest to maintain high workshop registration for raingarden installation as well as maintenance classes. - 7.
 B-1.
 Creating spaces of understanding for residents that are skeptical of VLAWMO's work. - 7.
 B-2.
 Maintaining a variety of activities that appeal to a wide range of communities on a limited budget. - 7.
-C. Different priorities held by organizations that don't focus on water resources.
+C. Engaging a citizenry that doesn't know who VLAWMO is or what VLAWMO does.

-Desired outcome: #2, 6, 7

-Sub-watershed: all, Goose Lake
+Desired outcome: #2, 6, 7 Sub-watershed: all, Goose Lake